jimmy-pivotal/pws-spring-boot-demo/README.md

 In order to deploy your spring application onto CF, on should have access to PWS: https://console.run.pivotal.io/  <br />
 1. Run the below command which would refer to the manifest.yml file to push the application to CF <br />
 cf push
+2. Bind the application with an existing marketplace mySQL db: <br />
+cf bind-service <service 1>  <service 2>
-2. To restage the application after any changes, use the below command <br />
+3. Restage the application after bind: <br />
 cf restage <APP_NAME>

 #### Concourse pipeline